SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ### Dividing Numbers (operator **`/`**)

 Dividing numbers is done using the **`/`**.
 It works differently with integers and floating-point numbers.
-*	When we divide two integers, **цan integer division** is applied and the obtained output is without its fractional part.
+*	When we divide two integers **an integer division** is applied and the obtained output is without its fractional part.
 Example: 11 / 3 = 3.
-*	When we divide two numbers and at least one of them is a float number, **a floating division** is applied, and the obtained result is a float number, just like in math.
+*	When we divide two numbers and at least one of them is a float number **a floating division** is applied and the obtained result is a float number, just like in math.
 Example 11 / 4.0 = 2.75.
 When it cannot be done with exact precision, the result is being rounded, for example 11.0 / 3 = 3.66666666666667.
 * The integer **division by 0** causes an **exception** during runtime (`Java.lang.ArithmeticException`).
-* •	Float number **divided by 0** do not cause an exception and the result is **+/- infinity** or the special value **`NaN`**.
+* Float number **divided by 0** do not cause an exception and the result is **+/- infinity** or the special value **`NaN`**.
 Example 5 / 0.0 = &#8734;.

 Here are a few examples with the division operator: